sjnam/mpresty/README.md

 mpresty
 =======
-A web application for TeX graphics such as metapost, tikz or graphviz
+A web application for TeX graphics such as metapost or tikz

 No more setup for readers.
 It just works.